Dimension-free Bounds for Covariance Estimation with Tensor-Train Structure: Main results

 \begin{As} There exists $\omega > 0$, such that the standardized random vector $\Sigma^{-1/2} \bX$ satisfies the inequality

 for all $V \in \R^{d \times d}$, such that $\Vert V\Vert_{\F} \leq 1 / \omega$. \end{As}

 In~\citep{puchkin2025sharper}, the authors showed that Assumption~\ref{as:orlicz} holds for a large class of distribution.
 Indeed, Assumption~\ref{as:orlicz} is a weaker version of the Hanson--Wright inequality.
 In particular, if the Hanson--Wright inequality is fulfilled for $\Sigma^{-1/2} \bX$, then $\bX$ satisfies Assumption~\ref{as:orlicz}.
 Therefore, Assumption~\ref{as:orlicz} can be used when $\Sigma^{-1/2}\bX$ is multivariate standard Gaussian, consists of i.i.d. sub-Gaussian random variables, satisfies the logarithmic Sobolev inequality or the convex concentration property~\citep{adamczak_note_2015}.
+We remark that Assumption~\ref{as:orlicz} is more general than those typically considered in the existing tensor estimation literature, which focuses on tensors with independent sub-Gaussian noisy entries \citep{zhang2018tensor, han2022optimal, luo2024tensor, xia2022inference, zhou2022optimal, tang2025revisit}.

 Under Assumption~\ref{as:orlicz}, we establish the following theorem.
 We give its proof in Appendix~\ref{section: proof of main theorem}.
 The proof sketch is given in Appendix~\ref{section: proof sketch}. \begin{Th} Fix $\delta \in (0, 1)$.
 Grant Assumption~\ref{as:orlicz}.
 Suppose that singular values $\sigma_J(\ttm_1(\cR(\Sigma))$, $\sigma_K(\ttm_3(\cR(\Sigma))$ satisfy